 Not without good reason have big names in fashion been situated in Amsterdam since time immemorial.
 It is brimming with creative energy and the city is a source of inspiration for both well-known and up-and-coming fashion talents.
 A place where thrilling fashion shows are organised and where the Amsterdam Fashion Week was held for the first time in 2004.
 Over the years Amsterdam thus earned its place on the international list of fashion capitals.
-The city is now known worldwide as a unique, liberal fashion city where anything is possible.
-Not only for out-ofthe-box thinking, or its sober or tolerant image, but also for extravagant styles and innovative insights.
+The city is now known worldwide as a unique, liberal fashion city, which we cherish as the city where anything is possible.
+Not only for out-of-the-box thinking, or its sober or tolerant image, but also for extravagant styles and innovative insights.
 All these elements come together in the second part of the exhibition: Catwalk Amsterdam.
 An impressive space where haute couture by well-known fashion designers shines and where the creations symbolise artistic freedom and boundless creativity.
 On view, for instance, is an innovative creation by Iris van Herpen from the Voltage Haute Couture Collection (2013).
-By Fong Leng there is a characteristically extravagant Art Deco Coat from 1972.
-Duran Lantink's bold vision has also been given a place here with his much discussed Vagina Pants.
+By Fong-Leng there is the famous Leopard Cloak (1973) on display.
+A real eye-catcher.
+Duran Lantink's bold vision has also been given a place here with his much discussed

+Vagina Pants.

 An exciting contrast to classic Amsterdam fashion designers such as Frans Molenaar, Dick Holthaus, Frank Govers and the famous fashion duo Puck & Hans.
-Also splendid are the creations by designers such as Aziz Bekkaoui, Bas Kosters, Claes Iversen, Daily Paper, Edwin Oudshoorn, Jan Taminiau, Mart Visser, Ronald van der Kemp and Xhosa.
+Also splendid are the creations by designers such as Aziz Bekkaoui, Claes Iversen, Daily Paper, Edwin Oudshoorn, Jan Taminiau, Mart Visser, Ronald van der Kemp and Xhosa.
 Fashion designer Karim Adduchi made an impressive design especially for this exhibition, in which he brought three religions together in one creation.
 Inspired by traditional garments from the Christian, Muslim and Jewish faiths, Adduchi created a unique, modern and powerful silhouette that symbolises solidarity, freedom and interconnectedness.